BYU-ITC-210/BYU-ITC-210.github.io/LabStart.md

 ## Accept the Assignment

-1. Click on the `Fork this lab to GitHub` link on the Lab Assignment in LearningSuite.
+1. Click on the `Accept Lab` link on the Lab Assignment in LearningSuite.
 2. GitHub will present an "Accept invitation" page like the example below.
 Click the `Accept invitation` button.
 3. You will be taken to the main page of your new repo.